NDRG1: Functions in DNA repair and aging

 In one of its functions at a molecular level, NDRG1 binds and stabilizes methyltransferases, chiefly O-6-methylguanine-DNA methyltransferase (MGMT), a DNA repair protein.
 Thus, higher expression of NDRG1 can promote MGMT protein stability and activity.
 Dominick et al. showed NDRG1 and MGMT protein expression was increased by 2-fold to 3-fold for each of three strains of mice (Snell, GHKRO, and PAPPA-KO) with increased longevity.
 These authors strongly suggest a link between the increase in the MGMT DNA repair pathway and a delay in the aging process in these mouse strains.
 This is consistent with the DNA damage theory of aging.

 Role in immune system

 The NDRG1 plays an important role in allergy and anaphylaxis, defence against bacterial pathogens and bacterial clearance, inflammation and wound healing.
 In mast cells, NDRG1 is upregulated during maturation and helps to rapid degranulation, which leads to enhanced exocytosis in response to various stimuli.
-Also was shown its role in T-cell clonal anergy downstream of Egr2, where NDRG1 is upregulated in the absence of costimulation to inhibit subsequent re-activation of T cells by TCR and CD28 signalling.
+Also was shown its role in T-cell clonal anergy downstream of Egr2, where NDRG1 is upregulated in the absence of costimulation to inhibit subsequent re-activation of T cells by TCR and CD28 signaling.